Homeschool high school? If you're worried, then you will be in the same place I was in a number of years ago.

-The greatest encouragement someone gave me when I was contemplating what high school home schooling looked like, was - "It's no different; you just keep going."
+Let me share with you the greatest encouragement someone gave me when I was contemplating what homeschool high school would look like, was - "It's no different; you just keep going."

-Many homeschooling parents fear the next stage, and I know that - because I did too!
+Many homeschooling parents fear the next stage - "What will homeschool high school look like?" and I know that - because I did too!

 As we continue to homeschool into the high school years, it is time for links and connections to be made.
 It is a time when they answer why, how does this happen?, what forces make this?, what were the reasons which caused this and so on.